In this blog =mc‘s L&D consultant Philly Graham shares ideas on why certain projects fail and what you can do to avoid this.

 The key therefore to making your projects a success?
 Gaining control of the people and the planning from the start.

-If you are interested in learning more about how to be a more effective project manager, why not sign up for our next Project Management programme in November.
-For more information https://www.managementcentre.co.uk/training-programmes-detail/project-management
+If you are interested in learning more about how to be a more effective project manager, why not register your interest for our Project Management programme.
+Or call +44 (0)20 7978 1516 and speak to one of our experienced learning and development consultants.
+We can help create a project management approach that works for your organisation.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.